nguyenhuuhuy/symfony-quiz/README.md

 - Twig custom class and functions to slugify string\s
 - The web directory was deleted so the application can be deployed on a shared hosting
 - Netbeans IDE was used for coding and design
+- The admin area is under construction.
+I've used and updated CRUD generated code but it's not enough to manage database tables with many to many relationships

 Frontend features
 --------------------------------